 “I was really proud of it and proud of her,” Brandi told Howard.
 “I did say, ‘When I get done singing, give momma a kiss,’ to be fair.
 But, you know, they don’t remember that.”

 Something else Brandi does that Howard appreciates is sing songs with three-part harmonies in them, including the Crosby, Stills, and Nash classic “Helplessly Hoping.”

 “Anytime where you can sing three-part harmony on every word, I am in,” Brandi said before covering the song with the twins live in the Stern Show studio.
-Hear their performance in the video (top).
+Hear their performance in the video (above).

 While performing “Helplessly Hoping” at a show in Los Angeles, Brandi and the boys we stunned to see none other than Stephen Stills himself standing in the crowd.
 The rock star never reached out to tell them he would be coming to see them perform and they hadn’t told him they planned on doing his song.

 “I just see this guy in a blazer stand up and fold his arms across his chest,” Brandi told Howard, adding he was the only one in the audience who stood up as they sang the tune.
 As intimidating as it was to play Still’s song as he watched her, Brandi said he later came backstage to say he enjoyed their rendition.